TedHusted/awake/awake.md/awake.md

 “Are we sure that OSSA won’t leak anything?” asks Emma, tilting her head.

-“Their people are used to handling classified material.
+“Their people handle classified material every day.
 And using my PGP key shows that they are serious.
 Our own engineers would be a greater risk for a leak.”

 “Adrian?
 Walter?”

-Adrian raises his hand slightly, and says,“Let’s do it,” I’d love to hear what they have to say before the code goes public.”
+Adrian lifts his fingers off the table.
+“Let’s do it.
+I’d love to hear what they have to say before the code goes public.”

 CFO Walter Rogers, nods agreement.
 “We can add it to the Founders Meeting agenda for tomorrow.”